 My research has been published (or is forthcoming) in International Organization, British Journal of Political Science, European Journal of Political Research, the European Journal of Political Economy, or Party Politics, among others.

 My research interests lie at the intersection between comparative political economy, and electoral behaviour and combines the use of observational data, survey experiments, and quasi-experimental methods.
-I am now involved in several projects on the political consequences of the economic crisis and globalization, and on party system nationalisation and electoral geography.
+I am now involved in several projects on the political consequences of the economic crisis and globalisation, attitudes towards the EU or the euro, and electoral geography.